keng404/nextflow-to-icav2/README.md

 Rscript  nf-core.ica_mod_nf_script.R --nf-script {MAIN_NF_SCRIPT} --nf-config {DEFAULT_NF_CONFIG}  [OPTIONAL: --parameters-xml {PATH} or --generate-parameters-xml]
 ```
 Specifying the ```--parameters-xml``` parameter tells the ```nf-core.ica_mod_nf_script.R``` to generate an XML files based on the NF script and config you specify.
 Default behavior is to traverse the config file you provide and parse additional config files that might be referenced.
+Not setting the ```--parameters-xml``` flag will tell the script to just focus on making edits to NF script.

 A current list of todos for this script is [here](https://github.com/keng404/nextflow-to-icav2/blob/master/todos.nf_editing_for_icav2.md)